joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 without setting up anything on your local machine.

 **Pros:**
-- User-Friendly Interface: don't need to set up an environment or install.
+- Don't need to set up an environment or install.
 - Suitable for preliminary analyses or demonstrations.
-- No Local Resource Dependency: Does not consume your local machine’s CPU or RAM.
+- Does not consume your local machine’s CPU or RAM.
-- Pre-Configured Environment: Dependencies are often pre-installed or easy to install.
+- Dependencies are often pre-installed or easy to install.
-- Quick Prototyping: Ideal for testing small code snippets or analyzing quarterly-frequency datasets.
+- Ideal for testing small code snippets or analyzing small-sized datasets.

 **Cons:**
-- Slower Performance: Especially when running the model at the monthly level.
+- The performance slows considerably, especially when estimating the model at the monthly level.
-- Session Time Limits: Colab imposes usage limits, especially for free and Pro accounts.
+- Colab imposes usage limits, especially for free and Pro accounts.
-- Limited Memory: May lead to out-of-memory errors with large Bayesian monthly VAR models.
+- ay lead to out-of-memory errors with large Bayesian monthly VAR models.

 **How to Use:**
 - Open the provided Jupyter notebooks in Google Colab.